itsmostafa/certified-aws-developer-associate-notes/aws-fundamentals/ec2.md

     * Installing software
     * Downloading common files from the internet
 * The EC2 User Data Script runs with the root user

+## EC2 Meta Data
+* Information about your EC2 instance
+* It allows EC2 isntances to "learn" about themselves without having to use an IAM role for that purpose
+* Powerful but one of the least known features to developers
+* You can retrieve IAM roles from the metadata but **not** IAM policies
+* URL: {ec2-ip-address}/latest/meta-data

 ## EC2 Instance Launch Types
 - **On Demand Instances**: short workload, predictable pricing